Payment Acceptance

 What defines a future-proof payment stack?

-A future-proof payment stack for hospitality is a modular, provider-agnostic payment architecture that enables multi-PSP connectivity, intelligent transaction routing, global payment method support, and centralized performance visibility.
-It allows hospitality platforms to optimize authorization rates, generate profitable growth, protect margins, and improve risk management.
+From there, the stack should support intelligent transaction routing, global payment method coverage, and centralized performance visibility.
+It should give hospitality platforms the ability to optimize authorization rates, protect margins, and manage risk across every provider in the stack.

-In short, a future-proof payment stack is modular, data-driven, and provider-agnostic.
-It treats payments as strategic infrastructure, unlike a simple checkout feature.
+A future-proof payment stack is modular, data-driven, and provider-agnostic.
+It covers the full payment lifecycle: not just acceptance and routing, but fee transparency, dispute management, and reconciliation.
+It treats payments as strategic infrastructure, not a checkout feature bolted onto the booking flow.

 What hospitality platforms should look for in a modern payment stack